 How do I pay and what happens if I don’t pay the penalty notice?

 Details of payment arrangements will be included on the penalty notice.
 The penalty must be paid in full.
-The penalty is £60 if paid within 28 days, increasing to £120 if paid after 28 days.
+The penalty is £60 if paid within 21 days, increasing to £120 if paid between 21 and 28 days.